mathlover3/BoplMapMaker/Lua Api Docs.md

 string BoplBody.GetObjectType()

 ## Errors
-When a script has a error/fails to parse it logs the error to the consule. for runtime errors it says where in the code the error happend, what script it happend in, and what the error is. for a parseing error it says aproxamently where the error is.
+When a script has a error/fails to parse it logs the error to the consule. for runtime errors it says where in the code the error happend, what script it happend in, and what the error is. for a parseing error it says aproxamently where the error is. print() also logs the first pramiter to the consule

 ## Defult Lua Apis
 you get the following built in lua apis: